Fauna of Barbados: Reptiles and Amphibians

 Currently there are two species of sea turtle which nest in Barbados, the hawksbill turtle (Eretmochelys imbricata), and the leatherback turtle (Dermochelys coriacea).
 Though not nesting on the island, the green sea turtle (Chelonia mydas) does forage in nearshore seagrass beds.
 Coastal infrastructure, such as hotel properties, has encroached upon the nesting grounds of sea turtles, while coastal lights also detrimentally impact nesting females.

-Amphibians

 The cane toad (Bufo marinus) from South America and the Johnstone's whistling frog (Eleutherodactylus johnstonei) encompass the islands' amphibian community.
 The introduction of the cane toad was done as a biological control aimed at insect pests of sugarcane; as has been the case elsewhere, the lack of predators to control the cane toad has led to uncontrolled populations in some areas.

 Fish

 Freshwater Fish

 The wild form of the guppy (Poecilia reticulata) is native to Barbados as well as Trinidad and northern South America.
 Introductions of aquarium varieties of the guppy into the wild mean that it may be impossible to distinguish between original and fancy varieties.

-Originally intended for aquaculture, tilapia species including, Oreochromis mossambicus, and Tilapia zilli have become widely established in ponds and streams across the island.
+Originally intended for aquaculture, tilapia species including, Oreochromis mossambicus, and Tilapia zillii have become widely established in ponds and streams across the island.